 Currency risk arises in respect of those recognised monetary financial assets and liabilities that are not in the functional currency of the respective group entity.
 Foreign currency risk is managed at the Group level by monitoring limits daily on the level of exposure by each currency.
 Management has a policy to require Group companies to manage their foreign exchange risk against their functional currency.
 The Group companies are required to hedge their entire foreign exchange risk exposure with the Group Treasury.
 Nevertheless, the Group does not qualify for hedge accounting in accordance with IAS 39.
 In addition, the Group manages foreign currency risk by matching its principal cash outflows to the currency in which the principal cash inflows are denominated.
 This is generally achieved by obtaining financing in the relevant currency and by entering into forward foreign exchange contracts.
-The Group operates internationally and is exposed to foreign exchange risk, primarily with respect to the United States Dollar and the Russian Rouble.
+The Group operates internationally and is exposed to foreign exchange risk, primarily with respect to the US Dollar and the Euro.
+The Group's management monitors the exchange rate fluctuations on a continuous basis and acts accordingly.